 Plant breeding is the purposeful manipulation of qualities in plants to create new varieties with a set of desired characteristics.
 Breeding has been extensively applied to food crops to develop crops with a better agricultural application.
 The objective of plant breeding varies from increased yield to enhanced nutritional profile, resistance against plant diseases, insects, and pests that attack plants and decrease productivity.

 What are the methods involved in Plant Breeding ?

-The plant breeding methods have undergone multiple amendments since it started 9000 – 11000 years ago.
+The plant breeding methods have undergone multiple amendments since it was started from 9000 – 11000 years ago.
 The modern method of breeding is carried out in the following steps:-

-- Testing, release, and commercialization of new cultivars – The new lines are grown in research fields where they are tested for their agronomic traits of quality, yield, resistance to diseases, etc. This is followed by cultivation of these crops in farmers’ fields at different locations in the country which represent the different agroclimatic zones.
+The new lines are grown in research fields where they are tested for their agronomic traits of quality, yield, resistance to diseases, etc. This is followed by cultivation of these crops in farmers fields at different locations in the country which represent the different agroclimatic zones.
 With successful results, the crops are released commercially for public consumption.